TakashiYoshinaga/MRTK-Profiles-for-NrealLight/README.md

 Please install it into your own Uity project if you make hand tracking work MRTK.
 (See dependency.)<br>

 ## Dependencies:
-I have tested the combination of following SDKs in my environment.
-Other combinations probably work as well.<br>
+I have tested the combination of following SDKs in my environment but other combinations probably work as well.<br>
 These SDK must be installed before hand.<br><br>
 (1) NRSDK Unity SDK 1.9.5<br>
 https://developer.nreal.ai/download